CapsHil/Projet_Web_2017_ESIEA/README.md

   You will have 10 seconds unless you click on button, and then 3 seconds to see the answer.
   If you play without propositions, you can skip the extract when you found it.

+  Dont't forget to turn on the speaker ;-)

   *Enjoy !*